 Hard Data

-In macroeconomics, hard data refers to measurable information drawn from observed activity rather than sentiment or opinion.
-It usually includes reported figures such as gross domestic product, employment, retail sales, industrial production, and other published statistics.
+In macroeconomics, hard data refers to measurable information based on observed economic activity rather than sentiment, opinion, or expectations.
+It includes reported figures such as gross domestic product, employment, retail sales, industrial production, income, and other published statistics that describe what has already happened in the economy.

 Meaning in Context